AshFoster/foodie-favourites/README.md

 #### Typography

-For my typography choices, I used [Google Fonts](https://fonts.google.com/?sort=popularity) which I sorted by popularity to give me an idea of some fonts that are likely to work well across a number of websites.
+For typography choices, [Google Fonts](https://fonts.google.com/?sort=popularity) was used, which was sorted by popularity to give an idea of some fonts that are likely to work well across a number of websites.

-I then selected the ones that stood out the most to me.
-The fonts I chose are as follows:
+The ones that stood out and seemed most suited to the project were chosen.
+They are as follows:

 Open Sans Condensed (italic) - This is used for the Foodie Favourites logo shown on the navbar.